thegrreat1/Python-examples/README.md

 # Python code examples

-Just a bunch of examples codes made by me.
+Just a bunch of very simple example codes made by me.
+Feel free to use them :)